sandeepkumarmishra354/smart-memory-manager/README.md

-last_key();//returns the key of last item get_item(string key);//returns the item associated with this key get_key(classType *obj);//returns the key associated with this *obj remove(string key);//removes the item associated with this key remove(classType *obj);//removes the item if item is in list swap_item(string key1, string key2);//swap items not the keys swap_item(classType *obj1, classType *obj2);//swap items not the keys swap_key(string key1, string key2);//swap keys not the items
+last_key();//returns the key of last item get_item(string key);//returns the item associated with this key get_key(classType *obj);//returns the key associated with this *obj remove(string key);//removes the item associated with this key also deletes that object remove(classType *obj);//removes the item if item is in list also deletes that object swap_item(string key1, string key2);//swap items not the keys swap_item(classType *obj1, classType *obj2);//swap items not the keys swap_key(string key1, string key2);//swap keys not the items